c1ph3rC4t/c1ph3rC4t/README.md

 Hewo I'm c1ph3rC4t! :3
 ----------------------
-A lesbian trans girl who primarily programs in Python or JS/TS, along with HTML and CSS, occasionally with React.<br>
+A lesbian trans girl A lesbian trans girl who does programming.<br>
+I mainly use Python, NodeJS and JS with HTML and CSS.<br>
+Sometimes I use TS an React too but it's rare.<br>
 Cats are my fav. animal, my fav. field of programming is cybersecurity.<br>
 I'm the sole developer of the "UwU IP grabber" API, a custom IP logger.<br>
 As an independent programmer with programming as a hobby, it's hard to find enough time to program everything I want to.<br>